itmeson/c-labscience/src/lessons/s-week1-tuesday.rst

 ##################

 :date: 2014-03-11
-:summary: Continuing with understanding phase changes and the effects of salt on disrupting/changing the phase change process
+:summary: Continuing with understanding phase changes and the effects of salt on disrupting/changing the phase change process.
+Reminder: Wednesday schedule today.
+E does this Monday.
+A, F does this Tuesday.
+G does this Wednesday.
 :category: lessons
 :tags: phase change, energy, spring, rates, energy, salt